The members of the Executive Committee

 Denis Desaulniers graduated from Université Laval with a bachelor’s degree in industrial relations and has pursued graduate studies in occupational health and safety.
 He is a member of the Ordre des conseillers en ressources humaines agréés (CRHA).
 Over the years, he has volunteered with many sports organizations.

-Senior Vice President, Newspapers, Books and Magazines Quebecor
+Senior Vice President, Newspapers, Magazines, Distribution and Printing Quebecor

 President and Publisher Journal de Montréal